1. Why is the ANU a smoke-free campus?

-It is widely acknowledged that smoking is harmful to health and there is no safe level of exposure to tobacco smoke.
-Smoking adversely impacts individual and community health, the natural environment and the economy (through increased public health costs).
+It is widely acknowledged that smoking and vaping are harmful to health and there is no safe level of exposure to tobacco smoke.
+Smoking and vaping adversely impacts individual and community health, the natural environment and the economy (through increased public health costs).

 By being smoke-free, the University is: